Skip to content

 Sometimes various Kubernetes flavors can add their own annotations to the objects managed by the Operator.

-The Operator keeps track of all changes to its objects and can remove annotations that appeared without its participation.
+The Operator keeps track of all changes to its objects and can remove annotations that it didn’t create.

-If there are no annotations or labels in the Custom Resource, the Operator does nothing if new label or annotation added to the object.
+If there are no annotations or labels in the Custom Resource, the Operator does nothing if a new label or an annotation is added to the object.

 If there is an annotation or a label specified in the Custom Resource, the Operator starts to manage annotations and labels.
 In this case it removes unknown annotations and labels.

-Still, it is possible to specify which annotations and labels should be ignored by the Operator by listing them in the spec.ignoreAnnotations or spec.ignoreLabels keys of the deploy/cr.yaml, as follows:
+A cloud provider can add own labels and annotations.
+Or you may have custom automation tools that add own labels or annotations and you need to keep them.
+To do this, you can specify which annotations and labels the Operator should ignore by listing them in the spec.ignoreAnnotations or spec.ignoreLabels keys of the deploy/cr.yaml, as follows:

 spec: